tiffchu/group28/README.md

 ```

 5. Next, run following command to split and preprocess the downloaded data.
 > Note: If no inputs were passed, raw data will be pulled from `../data/raw/iris.csv`.
-The splitted data will be saved into the `proprocessed` subfolder in `data` folder.
+The split data will be saved into the `proprocessed` subfolder in `data` folder.
 ```
 python split_preprocess.py --rawdata ../data/raw/iris.csv
 ```

-6. Next, run the following command to generate EDA plots and save the plot as PNG file to `figure` subfolder in `Results` folder.
+6. Next, run the following command to generate EDA plots and save the plots as PNG file to `figure` subfolder in `Results` folder.
 > Note: If no inputs were passed, train data will be pulled from `../data/processed/` and the plots will be saved to `../results/figures/`
 ```
 python eda.py --training-data ../data/processed/iris_train.csv --plot-to ../results/figures/